 Most of you with Congenital Sucrase-Isomaltase Deficiency (CSID) began your diagnostic journey in the office of your pediatrician or primary care physician.
 Primary care physicians may reach a presumptive diagnosis of one of the more common causes of chronic diarrhea, such as toddler’s diarrhea, irritable bowel syndrome, parasites, or intestinal infections.
 When treatments for these more common conditions do not alleviate the gastrointestinal symptoms, a primary care physician or pediatrician may refer you to a gastroenterologist, a doctor who specializes in digestive dysfunction.

-If CSID is suspected, the diagnostic workup could include an upper gastrointestinal endoscopy in which several biopsies (tissue specimens) are obtained from the distal duodenum, or jejunum, of the small intestine and sent to a specialized laboratory for analysis of enzymatic activity.
+If CSID is suspected, the diagnostic workup could include an upper gastrointestinal endoscopy in which several biopsies (tissue specimens) are obtained from the distal duodenum or jejunum of the small intestine, and sent to a specialized laboratory for analysis of enzymatic activity.
 This laboratory analysis is commonly known as a disaccharidase assay, which is a test performed on the tissue specimens removed during the small bowel biopsy.
 Measuring intestinal disaccharidases (lactase, sucrase, isomaltase or palatinase, and maltase) in the tissue specimens obtained during the small bowel biopsy is the historically definitive assay for diagnosing CSID.

 In the human gut, only a specific type of bacteria in the large intestine is capable of producing hydrogen gas.
 The bacteria produce hydrogen gas when they are exposed to unabsorbed food, particularly sugars and carbohydrates.
 Large amounts of hydrogen gas may be produced when there is a problem with the digestion or absorption of food in the small intestine, allowing more unabsorbed food to reach the large intestine.